-Using an ellipsis to show a character’s hesitation can be incorporated into any part of the dialogue, whether it’s the beginning, middle or end.
+Using an ellipsis to show a character’s hesitation can be incorporated into the middle or the end of the dialogue.

 The following example shows an imperative statement; on a side note, a declarative statement would use the ellipsis in the same way.
 Since the ellipsis is used at the end of the sentence, I end it with the typical period and then the three dots for the ellipsis.

 “Just do it.
 Open the door….”

 I’ve added the ellipsis (…) as well as the exclamation mark.

 How about using an ellipsis in a quoted passage?
 Here’s an original quote from Abraham Lincoln’s Gettysburg Address:

 “Fourscore and seven years ago our fathers brought forth, on this continent, a new nation, conceived in liberty, and dedicated to the proposition that all men are created equal.